phenogit/phenogit.github.io/kit-korner-notes.markdown

                 3C/3D/3H: Long/help suit game tries in coded manner

     1S: 5+ card suit, 11-15
-        1N: Semi-forcing, wit a non-minimum partner will bid even if he has to bid a 3-card minor 2C
+        1N: Semi-forcing, with a non-minimum partner will bid even if he has to bid a 3-card minor
-                Modified Bart structure where there is the option to show a strong club raise
+            2C: Not necessarily show 4 clubs, but partner will assume so Modified Bart structure where there is the option to show a strong club raise
                 2D: Either a heart signoff or some kind of invitational hand 2H
                         2S: Game interest
                 2H: Modified Bart, 5 hearts, usually 2 spades, choice of partials
                     3H: Invite, implies diamond shortness
+            2N: Maximum non-1C opener with 6 spades
         2C: Game forcing, partner bids his shape without regard to strength.
 Rebidding suit promises 6.
 If 5-4, partner bids his other suit even if he is minimum.
 Jumps in new suitsa re splinters
         2D: Natural game force
         2S: Simple raise, no game interest